 It can be an Accessory

 We’ve mentioned that velvet pieces can be secondary to your chosen “staple piece” in an outfit, but they can also be used as accessories and embellishments.
-If your winter collection needs a creative boost, a gray sweater adorned with lace and velvet trim has a unique charm absent from many comparable alternatives.
+If your winter collection needs a creative boost, a sweater adorned with lace and velvet trim has a unique charm absent from many comparable alternatives.

 Maybe you want your shirts in your store to have a little something extra.
-A jersey top with velvet bell sleeves is sure to draw attention.
+A top with velvet sleeves is sure to draw attention.
 You can even opt for a velvet choker or other velvet jewelry for a more modest accessory.
 No matter what you choose, remember that velvet can be as obvious or as subtle as you desire.
 Play around with it and see what works!

 At Wholesale Fashion Square, we care about our customers, and we want shoppers and shop owners alike to make inspired choices about the clothing they buy.
 Velvet can be intimidating for some people, so we hope we’ve helped you figure out how you can style this luscious fabric in a way that works for you and your boutique!
 Remember to checkout our selection of velvet pieces, and leave us a comment below!
 We love to hear from you.